youtype/boto3_stubs_docs/mypy_boto3_iotsitewise/client.md

 ### create_gateway

-Creates a gateway, which is a virtual or edge device that delivers industrial data streams from local servers to AWS IoT SiteWise.
+Creates a gateway, which is a virtual or edge device that delivers industrial data streams from local servers to IoT SiteWise.

 Type annotations for `boto3.client("iotsitewise").create_gateway` method.